Home

 Client’s decarbonisation objective

-To significantly reduce carbon emissions by primarily operating on renewable energy.
-Bellevue aims to become Australia’s first carbon-neutral gold producer by utilising high levels of renewable energy and synchronising milling activities with renewable energy availability.
+To significantly reduce greenhouse gas (GHG) emissions by primarily operating on renewable energy.
+Bellevue Gold aims to become the world’s first net zero (Scope 1 and Scope 2) emission gold mine by utilising high levels of renewable energy and considering other emission reduction measures and the voluntary use of high-quality Australian Carbon Credit Units (ACCUs) for the residual hard-to-abate emissions.

 Additional information

 Zenith Energy and Bellevue Gold have partnered to establish an innovative 90 MW hybrid power station for the Bellevue Gold Project.
-The hybrid power station will consist of wind and solar generation, thermal generation, and battery storage, enabling the project to operate on 100% renewable energy during periods of high renewable generation.
-This partnership also advances the Tjiwarl Katu Power Joint Venture between Zenith Energy and Tjiwarl Contracting Services, which represents the Tjiwarl Aboriginal Corporation, the traditional owners of the land where the Bellevue Gold Project is located.
+The hybrid power station consists of wind and solar generation, thermal generation, and battery storage, enabling the project to operate on 100% renewable energy during periods of high renewable generation.
+This partnership also advances the Tjiwarl Katu Power Joint Venture between Zenith Energy and Tjiwarl Contracting Services, which represents the Tjiwarl Aboriginal Corporation, who are the Traditional Owners of the land where the Bellevue Gold Project is located.

 Project name